THOMASELOVE/431-quizzes-2022/quiz2/README.md

 # Quiz 2 information for 431 Fall 2022

+## Changes Since Initial Posting

+- 2022-11-30 at 4:13 PM: reposted Quiz to fix Question 06.
+    - Question 06a now reads "Identify the student code for the subject with the largest number of missing values who also identified themselves as a current smoker."

 ## What do you need to take the Quiz

 1. The complete [instructions and questions for the Quiz](431-2022-quiz2.pdf) (this should be a 35 page PDF).